-However, there is another angle in which we can look at modern learning, and that is blended learning.
+However, there is another angle in which we can look at modern learning, blended learning.
 Blended learning is an education program where a portion of student learning is facilitated by digital and online media and is controlled by the student to some degree.
-This program is changing the way we help students learn and creating a better future for them.
+This program is changing the way we help students learn and create a better future for them.
 But, to see its potential, we have to understand what it is and how it works.

-Blended learning combines traditional education systems (learning in a classroom) with ones that are technology-based; thus creating a blended program that focuses on moving with individual students and providing them with the assistance they need to succeed.
+Blended learning combines traditional education systems (learning in a classroom) with technology-based ones, thus creating a blended program that focuses on moving with individual students and providing them with the assistance they need to succeed.

-This school system accommodates the goals, needs, and learning styles of each student, while everyone is still in the same classroom.
+This school system accommodates each student’s goals, needs, and learning styles, while everyone is still in the same classroom.
 Blended learning is an excellent concept for providing quality education and differentiated instruction during the allotted class time.Blended learning is changing the way we help students learn. #blendedlearning Click To Tweet

 Throughout the school day, each classroom gets a certain amount of time to use computers for educational purposes.
 When that time comes, each student has a separate account with his/her progress and profile saved.

-When students connect to the tablet/computer and use their account, they have access to all of their personal data.
+When students connect to the tablet/computer and use their account, they can access all of their personal data.
 This example is the core of how blending working works.
-The computers/tablets enable students to work at their own pace, on the parts of the lesson they require help.
-You could say it’s similar to having a separate tutoring session each day, using methods student enjoy.
+The computers/tablets enable students to work at their own pace on the lesson’s parts they require help.
+You could say it’s similar to having a separate tutoring session each day, using methods students enjoy.

 It allows the student to get the most out of the program, which directly corresponds to having a better understanding of the lesson and a higher intelligence level overall.

-In many middle schools around the country, this blended learning system has been very beneficial in English and Math – two skills that are at the core of education systems at all levels.
+In many middle schools around the country, this blended learning system has been very beneficial in English and Math – two skills at the core of education systems.
 Testing scores have gone up, and students are going to high school and post-secondary education systems much better prepared as a result.

 Another potential function of blended learning is putting in additional programs for high school students.
-If students want to take an AP class that is not offered at their school, they can liaise with other schools who offer blended learning and learn that way.
-There are a plethora of fantastic options with blended learning in high school, which help prepare students for college education.
+If students want to take an AP class that is not offered at their school, they can liaise with other schools that offer blended learning and learn that way.
+There are many fantastic options with blended learning in high school, which help prepare students for a college education.

 However, blended learning is just at its beginning.
 Middle schools around the country are benefiting from the program, and now it is slowly being introduced to high school curricula to see how it can best benefit the students there.

-The trick is to keep all of the external parts of learning the same, but modernize how the education is delivered to the students, so they truly benefit from what is being taught and use it to become inspired toward life-long learning.
-If we want students to be smart, future leaders, we must ensure learning is exciting and engaging, without taking away its educational component.
+The trick is to keep all of the external parts of learning the same but modernize how the education is delivered to the students, so they truly benefit from what is being taught and become inspired toward life-long learning.
+If we want students to be smart, future leaders, we must ensure learning is exciting and engaging without taking away its educational component.

-Therefore, we must zoom back to see how blended learning is changing education to help it move into the modern day.
-We can look at the easy answer, which is the added touches of technology that get the kid’s attention; but, the real answer goes deeper than that.
-Because they are in control of it, blended learning helps youth in today’s day and age have an education system that works for them.
+Therefore, we must zoom back to see how blended learning is changing education to help it move into the modern-day.
+We can look at the easy answer, which is the added touches of technology that get the kid’s attention; but, the real answer goes deeper.
+Because they control it, blended learning helps youth in today’s day and age have an education system that works for them.

 Putting students in charge of their learning is an excellent idea with impressive results.

-Blended learning allows that to exist in a way that works for the child, in addition to the fact that he/she will still be learning the right educational topics that are programmed into the computer.
+Blended learning allows that to exist in a way that works for the student and will still be learning the right educational topics programmed into the computer.
 Giving students control allows them to get more out of the program that we are creating.
 Since it’s their future, they deserve to have a say in how they prepare for it.

 Experienced teachers continue to take courses in blended learning to provide their students with a valuable learning experience.
 It is a tremendous asset to include these skills in your resume.
 Within ten years, blended learning could be in every school, and all the teachers will be trained in how it is used to optimize student success.

-Those who are applying for jobs in the area must have the keyword “blended learning” on their cover letter and resume, and be able to talk about it in an interview.
-It allows the interviewer to know that you understand what blended learning is, as well as has an appreciation for it and what it can do for each student.
+Those who are applying for jobs in the area must have the keyword “blended learning” on their cover letter and resume and talk about it in an interview.
+It allows the interviewer to know that you understand what blended learning is, as well as have an appreciation for it and what it can do for each student.

-Blended learning is the hot topic right now in educational research, and from the trend that is developing, there is no question it will be something that is here to stay.
-Since the future of today’s children depends almost entirely on their formal education system, we have to keep working to make sure it is the absolute best it can be for everyone involved.
+Blended learning is the hot topic right now in educational research, and from the trend that is developing, there is no question it will be here to stay.
+Since today’s children’s future depends almost entirely on their formal education system, we have to keep working to ensure it is the absolute best it can be for everyone involved.